Use DRH Tools Locally

 Data De-identification

-As part of the DRH Edge Tool, we provide robust capabilities for de-identifying and anonymizing sensitive data, ensuring compliance with privacy regulations before data is shared externally.
-This is a critical step in protecting Personally Identifiable Information (PII) and Protected Health Information (PHI) while maintaining the data’s analytical value.
+As part of the DRH Edge Platform, the ETL pipeline includes built-in capabilities for de-identifying and anonymizing sensitive data, ensuring compliance with privacy regulations before data is shared externally.
+This protects Personally Identifiable Information (PII) and Protected Health Information (PHI) while maintaining the data’s analytical value.

-Organizations handling Continuous Glucose Monitoring (CGM) data must comply with global privacy standards such as HIPAA (USA), GDPR (EU), and other data protection laws.
-De-identification ensures that sensitive information, such as participant demographics and CGM readings, remains secure before external sharing or publication.
+Organizations handling Continuous Glucose Monitoring (CGM) data must comply with global privacy standards such as HIPAA (USA), GDPR (EU), and other applicable data protection laws.
+De-identification ensures that sensitive information — such as participant demographics and device identifiers — is secured before external sharing or publication.

 Before masking the investigator file